 While there is no set limit on the number of participants, around 10 people from various departments and companies gather each time to confront and share their own experiences and emotions.

-For each session, in addition to Dr. Sawa's presence, we collaborate with specialists such as the company's official support services and establish ground rules, including confidentiality.
+For each session, in addition to Professor Sawa's presence, we collaborate with specialists such as our company's official support services and establish ground rules, including confidentiality.

 Since our daily work demands problem-solving thinking, some participants—especially newcomers—initially feel uneasy or uncomfortable with the silence.
 Lab members experienced this too.